SuperOfficeDocs/superoffice-docs/docs/database/search/selection/create-dynamic-sel.md

 > [!NOTE]
 > The fields that need to be filled depend on the field used in the `criterionId`. `Contact.Name` is a string value, so the `StringValue` field in the `criterionValue` should be filled out.

-## Find Dialog
+## Find dialog

-The search criteria tables are also used when defining extra fields in the find dialog.
+The search criteria tables are also used when defining extra fields in the **Find** dialog.
 This is where the active flag is used.
-Un-checking a search field in the find dialog corresponds to setting active = 0.
+Un-checking a search field in the **Find** dialog corresponds to setting active = 0.

 <!-- Referenced images -->
 [img1]: media/dynamic-selection-dialog.jpg